 Corfu Beer started in 2009, during peak economic crisis time, and have since grown, bringing a craft beer option to an otherwise limited beer landscape.

 After all these tastings, we were ready for a little beach time.
-And even though this day in late October was a little bit stormy, we cut down to the Paleokastritsa beach area, typically jam packed in the summer.
+After all, what is a honeymoon in Corfu without some beachy fun?
+And even though this day in late October was a little bit stormy, we cut down to the Paleokastritsa beach area, typically jam-packed in the summer.

 The cliff sides, dotted with hotels and restaurants and boat rental offices, were quiet on this day.
 But gazing out at the sea caves and dramatic rock formations, we didn’t miss the crowds one bit.